cpen333/cpen333.github.io/_lectures/lecture0.md

   return 0;
 }
 ```
 In the above example we also introduced a special kind of constructor: the *default constructor*.
-The default constructor is the constructor that takes no argument, and it is special because it is called when an object is introduced but is not initialised with any arguments.
+The default constructor is the constructor that takes no argument, and it is special because it is called when an object is introduced but is not initialized with any arguments.

 In this example, the default constructor is called for `r3`.
 Note how `r3` is not even constructed with an empty set of parentheses - in fact, empty parentheses *cannot* be used to invoke the default constructor:
 ```cpp